 The Company believes that it needs to actively identify and source future acquisition opportunities.
-The Company will pursue strategic acquisitions that will enable it to further broaden and diversify its product offerings and leverage current and future production and distribution facilities for new products.
+The Company will pursue strategic acquisitions that will enable it to further broaden and diversify its product offerings, leverage current and future production and distribution facilities for new products and expand its intellectual property portfolio.